Bharat0014/HGCal-ValidDetId-SQLite/README.md

 - **CMSSW Version**: `CMSSW_15_1_0_pre4`
 - **Geometry**: `GeometryExtendedRun4D110`
-- Uses a custom **EDProducer** to:
+- Validation is performed via a custom **EDProducer** that:
-  - Validate each DetId with HGCal geometry.
+  - Checks each DetId against the geometry using HGCal-specific rules.
+  - Ensures valid combinations of wafer, layer, cell, and positioning.
-  - Discard DetIds that are inconsistent with current geometry.
+  - Filters out invalid DetIds and only retains those that comply.
-  - Ensure layer, wafer, position, and cell configurations are physically valid.

 ---

-### 📈 Output
+### 📤 Output Artifacts

+After successful validation, this step produces:

-- `valid_detids.csv`: List of DetIds that pass geometry validation.
+- ✅ `valid_detids.csv` — List of all validated and accepted DetIds
-- Total number of valid DetIds: `6,083,940`
+- ✅ `valid_detids.db` — SQLite database (produced via CMSSW tools or custom DB writer module)

+These outputs are automatically saved when running the producer, and are used as trusted inputs for downstream modules, simulations, or analysis.

+---

+### 📊 Total Validated DetIds

+- **EE + HESilicon + HEScintillator** combined:
+  - `6,083,940` DetIds passed all geometry checks

 ---